Fee-based Programs FAQ

 These non-state-funded programs take advantage of the resources of the UW including the wide array of faculty, the robust technical and capital infrastructures, and the brand of the UW.
 Though paying for these resources, these programs would not be able to offer the quality nor the wide range of content without the existing capabilities of the UW, which the state partially funds.

-How do I apply for a fee-based program and register for fee-based classes?
+How do I apply for a fee-based program?

 As with any UW degree, you must apply for admission to the UW.
 However, with fee-based programs the admissions process is not administered by UW Admissions but by either UW Professional & Continuing Education (PCE) or the individual departments.
-And each fee-based program has established its own admission requirements.
+Each fee-based program has established its own admission requirements.

 Registering for fee-based classes is also done by PCE or the respective department.
 Registering for fee-based classes cannot be done through MyUW.